Afraz496/Vital-E-paper/README.md

 This markdown supports the Vital-E paper and is structured as follows:

-1. Python: Includes all the Python scripts used for the ML portion of the manuscript (Generates Figure 3 of the manuscript)
+1. `Python`: Includes all the Python scripts used for the ML portion of the manuscript (Generates Figure 3 of the manuscript)
-2. R: Includes all the R Scripts used for creating the simulated Ct Data (used in Figure 3) and for all the SEIR analysis on the provincial and outbreak data (Figure 4).
+2. `R`: Includes all the R Scripts used for creating the simulated Ct Data (used in Figure 3) and for all the SEIR analysis on the provincial and outbreak data (Figure 4).
 For a full guide on how to run the software in R please refer to the [virosolver](https://github.com/jameshay218/virosolver) and [virosolver_paper](https://github.com/jameshay218/virosolver_paper) repositories by James Hay.
-3. Simulated Data: Includes 3 different sizes of simulated ct values with seed 0.
+3. `Simulated Data`: Includes 3 different sizes of simulated ct values with seed 0.

-The remaining repository is structured as follows:
+The remaining README is structured as follows:

 1. Setup
 2. Generating Simulated Ct Data